billyliberty/album_review/README.md

 # AlbumReview

 Welcome to reviews by Pitchfork!
-This appplication collates Pitchfork's reviews of the best new albums currently out.
+This appplication collates Pitchfork's reviews of the best new albums currently out and provides a simple menu interface to get just the information you want.

 ## Installation